Gifted Education Services (GES)

 Justification for use with high-ability learners: Students with unique and/or high-ability tend to move through stages of abstract thinking more quickly.
 Thematic instruction promotes wider, more complex representations of meaning.
 It enables students to recognize the variety of ways in which people make sense of the world and organize knowledge across disciplines of study.

 Independent Study is a means to differentiate curriculum for interests and abilities of individual students.
 The steps of independent study mirror the research process and include: identifying an area of interest, writing a research question, gathering resources, researching, summarizing, and sharing findings.

-Q: What does GUSD do when highly gifted students are in need of additional acceleration or enrichment?
+Q: What does GUSD do when profoundly gifted students are in need of additional acceleration or enrichment?

-A: Highly gifted students make up 1-3% of our total population.
+A: Profoundly-gifted students make up 1-3% of our total population.
 When a student is consistently achieving far above grade level and has scored in the 97% or above on the CogAT, additional steps may be taken to individualize or specifically differentiate for the student.
 We do this using a district framework called Multi-Tiered System of Supports (MTSS).
-More about MTSS can be found on the California Department of Education website here: For more information contact:
+More about MTSS can be found on the California Department of Education website here:

 Q: Does SBUSD honor the identification criteria in Goleta?

 A: Yes.
 The Santa Barbara Unified School District maintains identification of GUSD students as they matriculate into junior high school and high school.